shulme801/DirScan/README.md

 # DirScan Project

-This project extends the final assignment of the excellent Udemy course "The Complete Python Developer Certification Course".
+This project extends the final assignment of the excellent Udemy course "The Complete Python Developer Certification Course", by Imtiaz Ahmad.

 It allows the user to search for a list of words in all text files contained in a directory tree.
 The driver program, "search_text_files.py" is invoked from the command line.
 It takes command line arguments for